MontaVista-OpenSourceTechnology/clixon-backend-helper/clixon_beh/README.md

 is for this case, the commit and revert are errored out there if they ever get called.

+### Unimplemented Items

+You may have optional things in the YANG spec that you don't implement.
+If you want YANG validation to succeed, you will need to add those to your implementation as unimplemented items.

+The easiest way to do this is add the item as a `YangElemValueOnlyUnimpl`.
+This will just return an empty string for the result, doing nothing.
+But that way it shows up in the tree so the YANG validation will succeed for those items.

 ### Higher Level Containers Handling Data For Lower Level Items

 It is often better to fetch all the data for an operation at once.